Naseeb (1981 film): Plot

 Damu confronts Raghu and reveals the photo he took of him killing Jaggi.
 Raghu gets into a fight with Damu, ending with Raghu's elder son Prem pushing him off the balcony, killing him.
-Before dying, he reveals to Sunny that the proof of Namdeo's innocence is somewhere near.
+Before dying, he reveals to Sunny that the proof of Namdev's innocence is somewhere near.
 Sunny finds the photo but Raghu and his son hold him at gunpoint and burn the evidence.
-Namdeo, Johnny and Vicky capture Raghu's younger son Ashok.
-Namdeo and Raghu exchange their sons at the rotating hotel with Sunny revealing another photo of Jaggi's killing.
+Namdev, Johnny and Vicky capture Raghu's younger son Ashok.
+Namdev and Raghu exchange their sons at the rotating hotel with Sunny revealing another photo of Jaggi's killing.
 Don however, holds them hostage and takes the photo.
-He tells Namdeo that if he confesses to murdering Jaggi that he will free him later on.
+He tells Namdev that if he confesses to murdering Jaggi that he will free him later on.
 He also tells Raghu that his men will shoot Johnny, Vicky and Sunny when they get home.
 Asha, Julie and Kim overhear this.
 Don's son Zabisco tries to kill them, motivated by revenge due to Vicky closing down his casino in London.
 Asha, Julie and Kim break in and take Zabisco down.
 Johnny, Vicky and Sunny beat him up and force him to tell his father that they are all dead.
 That night they go to the hotel during a performance, take the photo off Don and hand it over to the police.
-Namdeo, Johnny, Vicky and Sunny fight their enemies.
+Namdev, Johnny, Vicky and Sunny fight their enemies.
 While doing so, the hotel catches fire with Zabisco and Raghu falling to their deaths.
-Johnny, Vicky and Sunny narrowly escape and Namdeo is proved innocent.
-The film ends with Namdeo owning the hotel and allowing the man who sold them his lottery ticket free food from the hotel forever, telling him never to sell his destiny.
+Johnny, Vicky and Sunny narrowly escape and Namdev is proved innocent.
+The film ends with Namdev owning the hotel and allowing the man who sold them his lottery ticket free food from the hotel forever, telling him never to sell his destiny.